jwag/elevation_mapping_cupy/elevation_mapping_cupy/script/elevation_mapping_cupy/README.md

 * Also what is the buffer of 1 cell around each edge for?
 * Review Soil Mass Sensor dimensions in Vortex and placement wrt blade
 * Finish Lidar sensor addition and figure out transforms
+* The z noise function that is used to determine the appropriate level of noise for a point seems wrong.
+Why would it have the error be related to the z axis coordinate of the point cloud.
+It should be based on the range if anything. used in error_counting_kernel and add_points_kernel
+* Also don't understand is_valid function?
+What is dxy used for.
+Does this assume the map is moved to the current robot position?
+* line 189 of custom_kernels looks wrong.